cyanbun96/qrustyquake/README.md

   - 2026 rerelease/DotM support, requires the "id1" folder from the KEX version to support mg3 properly

-- Custom palette support (put the files at gfx/custompalette.lmp and gfx/palette.lmp)
+- Custom palette support

+  - "World" palette can be loaded with the console command "worldpal [palette] [colormap]"

+       - Also gets loaded from "gfx/custompalette.lmp" and "gfx/customcolormap.lmp" automatically

+  - UI palette can be loaded separately with the "uipal [palette]" console command

   - Also settable through worldspawn flags in custom maps